vanadium-archive/js/README.md

 The build also runs all the specification tests in both NodeJS and also in Chrome browser.
 It:
-*Runs all spec tests except browser_only test files in NodeJS *Uses the Browserify plugin to browserify common and bowser_only test files *Runs a simple http server and hits the runner.html that includes the browserified tests with PhantomJS and reports the test results back to grunt.
+*Uses the Browserify plugin to browserify common and bowser_only test files *Runs a simple http server and hits the runner.html that includes the browserified tests with PhantomJS and reports the test results back to grunt.

 The build also runs integration tests in both environments.
-Integration tests are meant to test the "veyron" entry point and should only be testing the public API, therefore there is no node_only or browser_only version of integration tests.
+Integration tests are meant to test the "veyron" entry point and should only be testing the public API.
 For integration tests, the build:
 *Requires "veyron" and "expect" modules before loading the integration test files *Runs the test files in NodeJS